Know important data about your County

 Nairobi has the highest GCP per Capita of Ksh 723,335, followed by Mombasa (Ksh 439,390), Nyeri (Ksh 293,944), and Embu (Ksh 292,827).

-According to the 2021 Kenya Continuous Household Survey, Nairobi's overall headcount poverty rate was 16.5%, corresponding to 759,000 people living in poverty.
-It also had a hardcore poverty rate of 0.1% and a food poverty rate of 14.8%.
+According to the 2022 Kenya Continuous Household Survey, Nairobi's overall headcount poverty rate was 16.5%, corresponding to 767,000 people living in poverty against a national overall headcount poverty rate of 39.8%.
+It also had a hardcore poverty rate of 1.3% and a food poverty rate of 54.8%.

 On average, Nairobians spent Ksh.
 17,160 per adult equivalent on consumption, and a median consumption expenditure of Ksh.
 10,925.